Fall Armyworm (Spodoptera frugiperda)

 The self-limiting approach is highly targeted, meaning non-target insects – like bees and natural predators – are left unaffected.
 The self-limiting gene also disappears within a few generations, once releases stop.

 The current focus of development of self-limiting fall armyworm is currently advancing scale-up of the technology and the launch of initial field trials in Brazil.

 Read more about how our solution works here.

 More than 80 kinds of plants, including maize, rice, sugarcane and cotton.

 How does it damage them?

 The caterpillars feed on the leaves and stems of plants.

-North, South and Central America, and since 2016 it has been spreading throughout Africa.
-It has also been intercepted at ports of entry in European countries.
+North, South and Central America, and since 2016 it has been spreading throughout Africa and Asia.

 Fall armyworm can be very difficult to control, causing losses of 17-52% of farmers’ crops.
 Current control measures include sprayed insecticides, biological control and biotech crops.
 Resistance to conventional control tools is a growing problem.
 In Africa maize losses are estimated to be US$6.1 billion annually, if adequate control measures are not identified and put in place.